 Bestselling author Rebecca Skloot spent over ten years doggedly uncovering the truth about the life, death, and ultimate “immortality” of a poor black tobacco farmer named Henrietta Lacks.
-Skloot was on a tumultuous educational path until a community college biology instructor uttered the words “Henrietta Lacks.”
-Then, with remarkable focus and tenacity, she set off on a trajectory that would produce a phenomenal book, The Immortal Life of Henrietta Lacks, which has sold more than 2.5 million copies to date.
+Skloot was on a tumultuous educational path until a community college biology instructor mentioned the name “Henrietta Lacks.”
+Then, with remarkable focus and tenacity, Skloot set off on a trajectory that would produce a phenomenal book, The Immortal Life of Henrietta Lacks, which has sold more than 2.5 million copies to date.

-Skloot’s lectures have fascinated everyone from college undergraduates to medical or legal audiences seeking an expert perspective on modern bioethics.
-Skloot has spoken widely at high schools, colleges, and professional organizations, including Johns Hopkins University, Morehouse School of Medicine, The National Council of Teachers of English, The National Institutes of Health, Harvard University, Yale University, Public Responsibility in Medicine and Research (PRIM&R), and more.
-She has appeared on numerous television and radio shows, including The Colbert Report, CBS Sunday Morning, and National Public Radio programs including Fresh Air and Talk of the Nation.
-These interviews and more are available on her website.
+Skloot’s lectures have fascinated everyone from college undergraduates to medical and legal audiences seeking an expert perspective on modern bioethics.
+Skloot has spoken widely at high schools, colleges, and professional organizations, including Johns Hopkins University, Morehouse School of Medicine, the National Council of Teachers of English, the National Institutes of Health, Harvard University, Yale University, Public Responsibility in Medicine and Research (PRIM&R), and more.
+She has appeared on numerous television and radio shows, including The Colbert Report, CBS Sunday Morning, and NPR programs including Fresh Air and Talk of the Nation.

 The Immortal Life of Henrietta Lacks has also been made into an HBO film produced by Oprah Winfrey and Alan Ball.